dspringuel-va/blog-posts/server-sent-events/README.md

 If a server can handle HTTP request, it can certainly handle Server-Sent Events.

 ### Server Side
-The gist of this standard is about formatting correctly the responses sent back to the client and setting a few headers on the server.
+The gist of this standard is about formatting correctly the responses sent back to the client and setting a specific `'Content-Type'` header on the server.

 The crucial part of the standard on the server side is the response formatting.
 Every event must have the following part to be accepted by the client: